tbriany/Carry/README.md

-# Rush
+# Carry

-Rush is a delivery service that allows users to place orders with some of their favorite stores that are within the NYC boroughs.
-Designed with the idea that customers should be able to get any items in a rush, not just food, we focus on delivering their daily necessities / wants ranging from 3hrs to end of day.
+Carry is a delivery service that allows users to place orders with some of their favorite retail stores that are within the NYC boroughs.
+Designed with the idea that customers should be able to get any items they need, we focus on delivering their necessities / wants from retail stores in delivery times ranging from 3hrs to end-of-day.

 ## Database Structure
 ![database_schema](./database-schema.png)